rpm-software-management/dnf/doc/command_ref.rst

 -----------------

 ``dnf [options] repoquery [<select-options>] [<query-options>] [<pkg-spec>]``
-    Searches the available DNF repositories for selected packages and displays the requested information about them.
+    Searches available DNF repositories for selected packages and displays the requested information about them.
 It is an equivalent of ``rpm -q`` for remote repositories.

 ``dnf [options] repoquery --querytags``
-    Provides list of recognized tags by repoquery option \-\ :ref:`-queryformat <queryformat_repoquery-label>`
+    Provides list of recognized tags by repoquery option \-\ :ref:`-queryformat <queryformat_repoquery-label>`.

-    There are also a few specific repoquery commands ``repoquery-n``, ``repoquery-na`` and ``repoquery-nevra`` that allow the specification of an exact argument in NEVRA format (does not affect arguments of options like --whatprovides <arg>, ...).
+    There are also a few specific repoquery commands ``repoquery-n``, ``repoquery-na`` and ``repoquery-nevra`` that allow the specification of an exact argument in the NEVRA format (does not affect arguments of options like --whatprovides <arg>, ...).

 Select Options
 --------------

 Together with ``<pkg-spec>``, control what packages are displayed in the output.
-If ``<pkg-spec>`` is given, the set of resulting packages matching the specification.
+If ``<pkg-spec>`` is given, limits the resulting set of packages to those matching the specification.
 All packages are considered if no ``<pkg-spec>`` is specified.

 ``<pkg-spec>``
     Package specification like: name[-[epoch:]version[-release]][.arch].
 See :ref:`Specifying Packages
     <specifying_packages-label>`.

 ``-a``, ``--all``
-    Query all packages (for rpmquery compatibility / shorthand for repoquery '*' or repoquery without arguments).
+    Query all packages (for rpmquery compatibility, also a shorthand for repoquery '*' or repoquery without arguments).

 ``--arch <arch>[,<arch>...]``
-    Limit the resulting set only to packages of selected architectures.
-(The default is all architectures.)
-In some cases the result is affected by basearch of running system, therefore to run repoquery for an arch incompatible with your system use the ``--forcearch=<arch>`` option to change the basearch.
+    Limit the resulting set only to packages of selected architectures (default is all architectures).
+In some cases the result is affected by the basearch of the running system, therefore to run repoquery for an arch incompatible with your system use the ``--forcearch=<arch>`` option to change the basearch.

 ``--duplicates``
-    Limit the resulting set to installed duplicated packages (i.e. more package versions for the same name and architecture).
+    Limit the resulting set to installed duplicate packages (i.e. more package versions for the same name and architecture).
 Installonly packages are excluded from this set.

 ``--unneeded``
     Limit the resulting set to leaves packages that were installed as dependencies so they are no longer needed.
-This switch lists packages that are going to be removed after executing ``dnf autoremove`` command.
+This switch lists packages that are going to be removed after executing the ``dnf autoremove`` command.

 ``--available``
     Limit the resulting set to available packages only (set by default).

 ``--extras``
-    Limit the resulting set to packages that are not present in any of available repositories.
+    Limit the resulting set to packages that are not present in any of the available repositories.

 ``-f <file>``, ``--file <file>``
-    Limit the resulting set only to package that owns ``<file>``.
+    Limit the resulting set only to the package that owns ``<file>``.

 ``--installed``
-    Limit the resulting set to installed packages.
-The :ref:`exclude <exclude-label>` option in configuration file (.conf) might influence the result, but if the command line option  \-\
+    Limit the resulting set to installed packages only.
+The :ref:`exclude <exclude-label>` option in the configuration file might influence the result, but if the command line option  \-\
     :ref:`-disableexcludes <disableexcludes-label>` is used, it ensures that all installed packages will be listed.

 ``--installonly``